DataDog/logs-psa/POCs/token-based-routing-op-same-host/README.md

 - Choose `Instances` as the "Target Type"
 - For "Protocol" choose `HTTP` and one of the three ports OP is listening on
 - Configure the health check for `HTTP` with a path of `/health` and under advanced options override the port to `8686`

+> [!NOTE]
+> Only one worker process can listen on 8686, so you may want to do this differently for load balancer health checks.
+A get request can be sent to `/` on the HEC endpoint but will return a `404`, but you can add this status code to your target group health check instead, to individually check each OP Worker process.

-- Under "Register Targets" select the OP instance
+- Under "Register Targets" select the OP instance(s)

 ![target-groups](./images/target-groups.png)